Great Hall & State RoomsOur magnificent Great Hall and State Rooms stand true testament to the castle’s impressive legacy.

 The Green Drawing Room was originally used as a men’s drawing-room.
 The ceiling, installed in the 1750s, was replicated from the Roman a temple in Palmyra, Syria.
 The original temple was sadly destroyed in the 2015 Syrian conflict, leaving our Green Drawing Room as the only remaining version of such an opulent ceiling.
 All the portraits in this room feature people prominent in the English Civil War.

 This bedroom claimed its name in 1773 when Queen Anne’s furniture was gifted to Francis Greville by King George III.
 The key feature of this room is, of course, Queen Anne’s bed.
 The bed is adorned with red velvet and gold floral silk curtains and was almost certainly the bed in which Queen Anne died in 1714.
 The room itself is decorated with intricate tapestries created by Franciscus Spiringius in 1604.

 A “love letter to luxury,” the Blue Boudoir was originally used as a dressing room for the adjoining Queen Anne Bedroom until Daisy Greville had the room converted into a boudoir (a lady’s dressing room, bedroom or private sitting room) and used it as a writing room.
 Standing in a room swathed in blue Lyon silk, looking out over the river and beautiful grounds, you can truly understand the life of Daisy, Countess of Warwick, an 1890s socialite-turned-activist with a passion for French Culture.
-This room also showcases our waxwork figures of King Henry VIII and his eight wives.
+This room also showcases our waxwork figures of King Henry VIII and his six wives.